The Right Kitchen Design Will Help Create a Space for the Whole Family

 Design Idea #1: The Open Floor Plan

 Trust us, the kitchen is going to be the place everyone hangs out for years to come, so if you are considering a kitchen remodel, talk to your professional about an open floor plan concept.
 Merging the kitchen with adjoining rooms lets you interact with everyone even while cooking or cleaning up.
-Plus as a big 2020 kitchen design trend, many home buyers will look for an open kitchen that faces a family room or great-room.
+Thinking of eventual resale, many home buyers will look for an open kitchen that faces a family room or great-room.
 If you are getting ready for a remodel, consider making more space by bumping out a wall to make space for a larger kitchen island (or even a double island concept!), and a large eating area.
 Adding a fireplace and a small seating area for conversation is also a great way to create a room within a room.
 Some other tips for an open floor plan?
 Put the sink or stove top on the island so you can talk to people while working.
 Make sure your island is big enough for four bar stools, making it an ideal place for quick meals together or homework, and have your professional design with the work flow of the room in mind.

 Design Idea #2: In the Zone